smorel/appcorekit-samples/README.md

 ## Minimum system requirements

 AppCoreKit supports all iOS versions 4.3 and higher.

-The <b>iOS 7</b> integration is in process.
-We'll regularly release new framework binaries during this phase!
-Please be patient ;)
+Xcode 5 is required as we integrated support for iOS7.

 ## Credits